CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Related Work

 \subsection{Visualization for Deep Learning Education}

 Researchers and practitioners have been developing visualization systems that aim to help beginners learn about deep learning concepts.
-Teachable Machine \cite{websterNowAnyoneCan2017} teaches the basic concept of machine learning classification, such as overfitting and underfitting, by allowing users to train a deep neural network classifier with data collected from their own webcam or microphone.
+Teachable Machine \cite{carneyTeachableMachineApproachable2020} teaches the basic concept of machine learning classification, such as overfitting and underfitting, by allowing users to train a deep neural network classifier with data collected from their own webcam or microphone.
 The Deep Visualization Toolbox \cite{yosinskiUnderstandingNeuralNetworks2015} also uses live webcam images to interactively help users to understand what each neuron has learned.
 These deep learning educational tools feature direct model manipulation as core to their experience.
 For example, users learn about CNNs, dense neural networks, and GANs through experimenting with model training in ConvNetJS MNIST demo \cite{karpathyConvNetJSMNISTDemo2016}, TensorFlow Playground \cite{smilkovDirectManipulationVisualizationDeep2017}, and GAN Lab \cite{kahngGANLabUnderstanding2019}, respectively.
 Beyond 2D visualizations, Node-Link Visualization \cite{harleyInteractiveNodeLinkVisualization2015a} and TensorSpace\cite{TensorSpaceJsNeural2018} demonstrate deep learning models in 3D space.
 Inspired by Chris Olah's interactive blog posts \cite{olahNeuralNetworksManifolds2014}, interactive articles explaining deep learning models with interactive visualization are gaining popularity as an alternative medium for education \cite{carterUsingArtificialIntelligence2017,madsenVisualizingMemorizationRNNs2019}.

-Most existing resources, including visualizations and articles, focus on explaining either the high-level model structures and model training process or the low-level mathematics, but not both.
-However, we found that one key challenge for beginners learning about deep learning models is that it is difficult to connect unfamiliar layer mechanisms with complex model structures (discussed in Sect.
+Most existing educational resources focus on explaining either the high-level model structures and training process or the low-level mathematics, but not both.
+However, we found that one key challenge for beginners learning about deep learning models is the difficulty connecting unfamiliar layer mechanisms with complex model structures (discussed in Sect.
 4).
-Our work aims to address this lack of research in developing visual learning tools to help learners bridge these two views on deep learning.
+For example, TensorFlow Playground \cite{smilkovDirectManipulationVisualizationDeep2017}, one of the few yet popular deep learning educational tools, focuses on helping users develop intuition about the effects of different \textit{dense neural network} architectures, but does not explain the underlying mathematical operations.
+TensorFlow Playground also operates on synthetic 2D data, which can be challenging for users to transfer newly learned concepts to more realistic data and models.
+In comparison, our work explains both model structure and mathematics of \textit{CNNs}, a more complex architecture, with real image data.